openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * Wallet initiated or Issuer initiated: the issuance request from the Wallet can be sent to the Credential Issuer without any gesture from the Credential Issuer (Wallet Initiated), or following the communication from the Credential Issuer (Issuer Initiated).
 * Same-device or Cross-device: the Wallet to which the Credential is issued and the Credential Issuer's user experience (website or an app) can reside on the same device, or on different devices.
 * Just-in-time or Deferred: the Credential Issuer can issue the Credential directly in response to the Credential Request (just-in-time), or requires time and needs the Wallet to come back to retrieve Credential (deferred).

+The following sub-sections illusterate some of the authorization flows supported by this specification.

 ## Authorized Code Flow